wilfredoha/DevOps-Projects/LAMP/README.md

 Spinning up a new EC2 instance (an instance of a virtual server) is only a matter of a few clicks.

-1. AWS account setup and Provisioning an Ubuntu Server
-2. Connecting to your EC2 Instance
+## Provisioning an Ubuntu Server and connecting to your EC2 Instance

 ![Image](https://github.com/wilfredoha/DevOps-Projects/blob/48af1af6a84476647e212604261bed8c37839d79/LAMP/images/1.png)